Home » Do Female Tortoises Have Periods?

 Do Female Tortoises Menstruate?

 As mentioned, female tortoises don’t menstruate.
-They have a reproduction cycle where their reproductive organs prepare to form viable ovum, eventually releasing them from the body.
+They have a reproduction cycle where their reproductive organs prepare to form viable ovum, eventually laying eggs.

 The tortoise reproduction cycle differs from the human menstruation cycle in the following ways: